tapsbook/photobookSDK-iOS/Doc/developer-guide-checkout.md

 Now let's look at step 3-5 in more details.

-3. User completes the work and save the order to server，including saving the book page edit result and getting a pre-order number
+Step 3.
+User completes the work and save the order to server，including saving the book page edit result and getting a pre-order number

 First, update SDKConfigurator to use External Checkout